It’s really damn hard to find Western movies with strong female leads! Or strong women at all.

 20. Kelly Reilly in Yellowstone (2018-present)

 She may be blunt, and at times cruel, but Beth Dutton IS essential to the Yellowstone story.
-She’s one of my favourite characters and you can’t argue that she’s a powerful female character.
+She’s one of my favourite characters and you can’t argue that she’s a powerful Western woman.
 Reilly excels at saying and doing shocking things without ever abandoning Beth’s trademark semi-inebriated, dead-eyed facial expression.

 These women in Westerns made a powerful impression, and are definitely worth a watch.
 They just had a smaller role or weren’t quite as strong as those in my main list, in my humble opinion.